Traffic Engineering for Multimedia Networks Training:

 To be able to participate in the hands-on activities, please bring a wireless-enabled laptop to the class.
 If using a company computer, please make sure beforehand that you have full administrative rights to install new software on the computer.
 The Traffic Engineering for Multimedia Networks Training course relies heavily on instructor/class interaction and lab exercises to make sure that you get the most out of this class and can apply the material back on your job.
 So come prepared to ask questions and dig into the discussions and labs.

-• If you are familiar with some aspects of Traffic Engineering for Multimedia Networks Training, we can omit or shorten their discussion.
+- If you are familiar with some aspects of this Traffic Engineering for Multimedia Networks course, we can omit or shorten their discussion.

-• We can adjust the emphasis placed on the various topics or build the Traffic Engineering for Multimedia Networks Training course around the mix of technologies of interest to you (including technologies other than those included in this outline).
+- We can adjust the emphasis placed on the various topics or build the Traffic Engineering for Multimedia Networks Course around the mix of technologies of interest to you (including technologies other than those included in this outline).

-• If your background is nontechnical, we can exclude the more technical topics, include the topics that may be of special interest to you (e.g., as a manager or policy-maker), and present the Traffic Engineering for Multimedia Networks Training course in manner understandable to lay audiences.
+- If your background is nontechnical, we can exclude the more technical topics, include the topics that may be of special interest to you (e.g., as a manager or policy-maker), and present the Traffic Engineering for Multimedia Networks course in a manner understandable to lay audiences.

 Audience / Target Group:

-The target audience for this Traffic Engineering for Multimedia Networks Training course is defined here:
+The target audience for this Traffic Engineering for Multimedia Networks course is defined here:

-• Solid understanding of circuit, cell and packet networking concepts and protocols, broadband networking, Quality of Service (QoS) and Quality of Experience (QoE), and at least two years experience designing and implementing networks.
+- Solid understanding of circuit, cell, and packet networking concepts and protocols, broadband networking, Quality of Service (QoS), and Quality of Experience (QoE), and at least two years of experience designing and implementing networks.

-After completing this Traffic Engineering for Multimedia Networks Training course, attendees will be able to:
+After completing this Traffic Engineering for Multimedia Networks course, attendees will be able to: